Sadik-Hossain/my-obsidian-notes/YT Learning/How to sell your copywriting services well.md

 You wanna be taking notes of the specific words that he's using to describe his motivations, the things that he's tried that have worked and have not worked.\
 the ideas that he's presenting, anything that you can use to give yourself ammunition, when it comes to presenting your ideas.

+ then you're going to qualify.\
+ So qualify here is depending on the service that you offer, any other questions that you need to clear up, in order to decide ==whether or not you're a good fit for Luke's business?==